 Promotional material for Women of Passion, Women of Greece Photo: Courtesy of Sino-Hellenic Performing Arts Alliance

-The show features 340 artifacts collected by the National Archaeological Museum of Greece.
+The exhibition features 340 artifacts collected by the National Archaeological Museum of Greece.
 Regardless of whether the relics are from the Neolithic era or the Mycenaean culture, they show how dynamically the notion of "beauty" has been interpreted over time.

-The show, along with another called The Glory of the Aegean Sea that will open in December, are two highlights of the year.
+The exhibition, along with another called The Glory of the Aegean Sea that will open in December, are two highlights of the year.
 They also re-emphasize the tradition of exchanging arts between the two countries as an important part of relations.
 Back in 2005, an agenda called "Chinese Art Week" was launched to bring a large number of Chinese calligraphies, landscape paintings, and acrobatic performances to Athens, Greece.

 "Greek and Chinese cultural exchanges extend in various fields," the ambassador said.
 He also noted that the embassy, as a bridge to connect people in China and Greece, is also hosting film and variety show events.